CostkaKukru/VRP-Project/README.md

 ## Project Overview

-The VRP project focuses on:
+The Project focuses on:
-- Optimizing bus routes and schedules to improve public transport accessibility.
+- Optimizing bus routes to improve public transport accessibility.
-- Minimizing travel time, fuel costs, and emissions.
+- Minimizing travel times.
 - Incorporating real-time traffic conditions and historical data into optimization.

-The analysis is based on Berlin's bus network, considering over 7,600 bus stops and 163 lines.
-The solution integrates advanced algorithms to improve accessibility for low-scoring grid areas.
+The analysis is based on Berlin's bus network, considering over 500 bus stops.

----

 ## Features